Sophist: Criticism

 Socrates was lampooned by Aristophanes in The Clouds as a pedantic wordsmith who lived in a basket.
 Later philosophers such as Plato and Xenophon sought to distinguish Socrates' ethical teachings from this comic portrayal of a sophist.

 Many sophists taught their skills for a price.
 Due to the importance of such skills in the litigious social life of Athens, practitioners often commanded very high fees.
-The sophists' practice of questioning the existence and roles of traditional deities and investigating into the nature of the heavens and the earth prompted a popular reaction against them.
+The sophists' practice of questioning the existence and roles of traditional deities and investigating the nature of the heavens and the earth prompted a popular reaction against them.
 As there was a popular view of Socrates as a sophist, he was among the targets (which prompted a vigorous condemnation from his followers, including Plato and Xenophon).
 For example, in the comic play The Clouds, Aristophanes criticizes the sophists as hairsplitting wordsmiths, and makes Socrates their representative.
 Such criticism, coupled with the wealth garnered by many sophist practitioners, eventually led to popular resentment against sophists and the ideas and writings associated with sophism.